-In this post, we will see what are Potentially Unwanted Programs, also called in short as PUPs, and how you can detect them, stop them from installing and remove them – if third-party software install them on to your computer.
-This form of grayware or non-malware may affect your privacy, as well as potentially compromise your Windows computers security.
+In this post, we will see what are Potentially Unwanted Programs or Applications, also referred to as a PUP or PUA, and how you can detect them, stop them from installing and remove them – if third-party software installs them on to your computer.
+This form of grayware or non-malware may affect your privacy, as well as potentially compromise your Windows computer security.

 The potentially unwanted programs which come in the form of browser add-ons and toolbars are readily identifiable.
 Others like programs that run in the background are not easily identifiable.
 You may have to check your Windows Task Manager to find out the PUPs.

 Though they may seem innocent, the PUPs are often spyware.
 They may contain keyloggers, dialers, and similar software built into them.
 In such cases, your anti-virus system, if good enough, should give you an alarm, as and when you are installing them, knowingly or unknowingly.
 That is the time when you have to stop the installation and prevent these potentially unwanted programs from being installed.
 Even if the PUPs are clean, they take up precious system resources and slow down your computers.
 Potentially unwanted programs in the form of browser add-ons will slow down your browser and hamper your browsing experience.
 Plus it may violate your privacy and security too.

 Remove Potentially Unwanted Applications (PUA)